Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 Admin member will have the ability to edit : Magician's for Hire, Shop, Gallery

-Website will be built using : Django framework, Python, Javascript, CSS, HTML, MySQL
+Website will be built using : Django framework, Python, Javascript, CSS, HTML, MySQLPostgres

 ## Design Layout